CNCAV: New tranche of 345,000 doses of Pfizer vaccine to reach Romania on Monday

 * Timisoara Regional Storage Centre: 38,610 doses.

-To date, our country has received 2,518,000 doses of vaccine produced by Pfizer BioNTech, and 2,318,749 have already been used to immunise the population.
+To date, Romania has received 2,518,000 doses of vaccine produced by Pfizer BioNTech, and 2,318,749 have already been used to immunise the population.

 The vaccination centres will use both doses received by Romania in the current tranche and in the previous tranches, based on the requests sent to the National Centre and the regional storage centres, through the county and Bucharest public health directorates.

-In Romania, the allocation of vaccine doses is made according to the delivery schedule provided by the manufacturing company, meaning that, weekly, our country receives the vaccine tranches necessary to immunise the population.
+In Romania, the allocation of vaccine doses is made according to the delivery schedule provided by the manufacturing company, meaning that, weekly, Romania receives the vaccine tranches necessary to immunise the population.